ZulAmi/symbioAI/Documents/RESEARCH_SUMMARY_1PAGE.md

 Continual learning systems struggle with catastrophic forgetting when they learn tasks one after another.
 The current best methods - replay buffers (Buzzega et al., 2020) and regularization (Kirkpatrick et al., 2017) - treat each task independently.
 This means we're missing opportunities to understand how tasks actually relate to each other and which relationships matter for knowledge transfer.

-**The Gap**: Current continual learning methods don't have a way to discover and interpret causal dependencies between tasks.
-We don't really understand how tasks influence each other or which relationships drive forgetting versus transfer.
+**The Gap**: Current methods can't discover or interpret causal dependencies between tasks.
+We don't understand how tasks influence each other or which relationships drive forgetting versus transfer.

-**My Hypothesis**: If we explicitly learn causal relationships between tasks (like "Task 3 causally influences Task 7"), we can get interpretable insights into task dependencies and knowledge transfer patterns that help us understand continual learning dynamics better.
+**My Hypothesis**: Learning explicit causal relationships between tasks (like "Task 3 causally influences Task 7") gives us interpretable insights into task dependencies and knowledge transfer patterns.

 ---